morler/mcp-cache/README.md

 # Charly Memory Cache Server

-A Model Context Protocol (MCP) server that reduces token consumption by efficiently caching data between AI interactions.
+A Model Context Protocol (MCP) server that reduces token consumption by efficiently caching data between language model interactions.
+Works with any MCP client and any language model that uses tokens.

 ## Installation